 The HMRC response would not have been possible without the huge effort of the people who made it happen.
 But the real story lies with management, culture and years of investment in people, governance, and technology.

 As a forward-thinking and customer-focused UK government department, HMRC is committed to ‘making tax digital’.
-However, in 2012, HMRC was a very different place.
-It had a legacy estate and a waterfall culture which inevitably led to projects being delivered behind schedule and over budget.
 In a similar position to most of the traditional financial sector, it felt like a shift to ‘digital first’ was a huge undertaking.
 But HMRC realised it needed to happen.

 When HMRC started their transformation in 2013, they started small.
 They also brought in a team from Equal Experts, a consultancy they recognised could bring the technical know-how and culture of Continuous Delivery.